thephpleague/url/4.0/uri/extension.md

 }
 ~~~

 Et voilà!
-And you can already do this:
+You can already do this:

 ~~~php
 use Example\Mailto;